zigster64/datastar.http.zig/README.md

 - Existing Zig programmers who want to try Datastar
 - Datastar app builders who want to experiment with performance, and dabble in new backend languages

+Consider Zig if every microsecond counts, and you want stupidly small memory footprints that dont grow.

 We are talking orders of magnitude performance and resource usage gains for your existing Datastar app, depending on what you are currently using.